brianrahadi/quartz/content/posts/getting-your-first-cs-internship.md

 - I saw that you have worked as X and now worked as Y, what has been the biggest change in your new role?

 ### Show Personality
 Be curious; explain more than necessary, but also make it not too long (2–3 sentences max).
-Also, be authentic by showing your struggles.
+Also, don't be afraid to show struggles that you have endured.
 I think people really admire authenticity, as honesty makes you relate more to them.

-Have a webcam that is centered on you, and try to look at the webcam while taking pictures.
-This will make the interviewer feel like you are directly looking into their eyes.
+Have a webcam that is centered on you, and try to look at the webcam while talking to the interviewer.
+This will make the other end feel more like in a natural conversation.

 I have also heard that [Amazon's Leadership Principles](https://www.amazon.jobs/content/en/our-workplace/leadership-principles) is really useful in general, especially if the interview is behavioural.